 If you want to break from shopping and sightseeing, grab yourself a fritoìn, a classic Venetian street food, which is a paper cone filled with fried seafood and vegetables.
 Frito Inn, near to Ponte delle Guglie, is one of the vendors that you can buy it.

-Other notable sites in Cannaregio include the Santa Maria Dei Miracoli church.
-The lovely domed church features particularly ornate ceilings and interior stonework.
-Meanwhile, the Church of Madonna dell’Orto dates back to the 16th-century.
-The grand, red brick church is the burial place of renowned painter Tintoretto.
-Many of his works are also on display within the church.
+Other notable sites include the Santa Maria Dei Miracoli church and the Church of Madonna dell’Orto, which is the burial place of renowned painter Tintoretto.

-Cannaregio is home to Venice’s narrowest street: Calle Varisco with only 53cm wide.
-Adjacent to it is the Fondamenta Ormesini, one of the best areas to enjoy nightlife in Venice.
+Cannaregio is the location of Venice’s narrowest street, Calle Varisco with only 53cm wide.
+The nearby Fondamenta Ormesini is one of Venice’s best places to catch sunset and enjoy nightlife.

-Stay In Cannaregio If you are keeping to a tighter budget; you are first-time tourists; you want a more relaxed, residential neighborhood with a local atmosphere; you are traveling into Venice by train; you want to visit the world’s oldest Jewish ghetto.
+Stay In Cannaregio If you’re budget travelers; you are first-time tourists; you want a more relaxed, residential disitrict with a local vibe; you are traveling into Venice by train;

-Mid-range ($$): Carnival Palace – Venice Collection Located in Venice’s Jewish Ghetto area, this 4-star hotel offers soundproofed rooms with an air ventilation system, a TV, minibar and en suite bathroom.
-Convenient location to Tre Archi Vaporetto water bus stop and Venice Santa Lucia Train Station.
+- Mid-range ($$): Carnival Palace – Venice Collection, 4-star hotel, located in Jewish Ghetto area, short distance from Tre Archi Vaporetto water bus stop and Santa Lucia Train Station.

-Budget ($): Alle Guglie Boutique Hotel This 3-star hotel is set next to Ponte Alle Guglie, close to the main arrival point of Venice, Piazzale Roma. comfortable and less touristy place to stay with good price.
+- Budget ($): Alle Guglie Boutique Hotel, 3-star hotel, located next to Ponte Alle Guglie, close to Piazzale Roma, the main arrival point of Venice.
+The hotel is surrounded by with open-air markets and shops.

-The vast district of Castello is one of the largest sestieri in Venice.
+Castello is one of the largest sestieri in central Venice island.
 Covering most of the city east of San Marco, Castello offers a location super close to the attractions of the city center without the crushing crowds of tourists.

 The Arsenale di Venezia is a shipyard that dates back to the byzantine period of the early 12th century.
 The collection of structures surrounding it are now used as venues for various events.
 The Arsenal is also the center point for the Venetian Biennale.